Bylaws of University Economic Development Association (UEDA)

 Section 5.1 – Officers: Officers of UEDA are considered members of the Board.
 The officers of UEDA include:

 (B) President-Elect: The President-Elect shall serve as President in the absence or incapacity of the President.
 The President-Elect shall be available for committee assignments or other duties as may be designated by the President.
 The President-Elect shall automatically become President when the President’s term of office is complete.
 In the event that the President leaves or is removed from office prior to the expiration of her/his term, the President-Elect shall become the President for the balance of the vacant term prior to her/his official assumption of the office of the President.
-Unless otherwise directed by the Board, the President-Elect shall be responsible for UEDA’s Annual Summit and all associated activities.
+Unless otherwise directed by the Board, the President-Elect shall be responsible for either UEDA’s Annual Summit or UEDA’s Membership and Marketing strategies and all associated activities.

 Section 5.2 – Eligibility: Only Voting Members may be elected as officers.